 The last step before filing is to have the form notarized by an authorized individual.
 Then you can mail it to the appropriate clerks office and await confirmation.

-This is an informational article only, not a legal document.
+This is an informational guide only, not a legal document.
 If you have any serious issues, questions, or concerns pertaining to establishing a business in MA, please consult with a legal professional.